AStroCvijo/Indexer_2/README.md

 # File Indexer - CLI tool

 A CLI tool that indexes a given folder and allows efficient searching for string occurrences.
+**The code changed after the deadline for JetBrains internship application because I found a better approach to the problem.
+If you only find the code that was submitted before the deadline relavant here is that version of the code**

 ## Instructions